-A multiple-metals Continuous Emission Monitor will be installed for demonstration purposes on the Hard Lead Ventilation System stack.
+A multiple-metals Continuous Emission Monitor will be temporarily installed for evaluation purposes on the Hard Lead Ventilation System stack as part of the pending Rule 1420.1 demonstration program for this technology.

 These risk reduction measures will be accomplished at various times during 2014 in a staged fashion, contingent upon timely AQMD permit review and approval.
 Permit applications for a number of these measures have already been submitted to AQMD for consideration.